-CHARLOTTE, N.C. - Police announced on Wednesday they arrested a second suspect in connection with the shooting death of a 63-year-old woman last Friday night in north Charlotte.
+CHARLOTTE, N.C. — Police announced Tuesday they have arrested a third suspect in connection with the shooting death of a 63-year-old woman earlier this year in north Charlotte.

 Rowe is facing murder charges, in addition to three counts of attempted murder.